Tuareg people: Music

 Traditional Tuareg music has two major components: the monochord violin anzad played often during night parties and a small tambour covered with goatskin called tende, performed during camel and horse races, and other festivities.
 Traditional songs called Asak and Tisiway (poems) are sung by women and men during feasts and social occasions.
-Another popular Tuareg musical genre is Takamba, characteristic for its Afro percussions.
+Another popular Tuareg musical genre is Takamba, characterized by its Afro percussions.